 - Note – Make sure to sign up for a free student account when signing up.

 - Click this link to sign up for an account: https://quizlet.com/sign-up

 - After making an account click this link to join the Northern Tutchone Language Class and get started learning!

 - Link to Join Class – https://quizlet.com/join/44RVa6BMU

 - How to Access

-- Once you have made an account and joined the Northern Tutchone Language Class you can practice the language using either the website or on your mobile device (phone or tablet).
-To use the app on your mobile device click the link below for your type of device or look up the Quizlet app on the App Store or Google Play and download the app.
-Once the Quizlet app has downloaded, open the app, log into your account and start practicing!
+- Once you have made an account and joined the Northern Tutchone Language Class, you can practice the language using either the website or on your mobile device (phone or tablet).
+To use the app on your mobile device, click the link below for your type of device or look up the Quizlet app on the App Store or Google Play and download the app.
+Once the Quizlet app has downloaded, open the app, log into your account and start practising!